mjosaarinen/rij256-rv/README.md

 instructions by adding an appropriate 256-bit "byte shuffle" into each round.
-The 32-bit S-Boxes and other components of Rijndael-256 are implemented by having two 128-bit AES instructions in parallel; the permutation (in one step) essentially undies ShiftRows of AES-256 and then does the ShiftRows operation of Rijndael-256.
+The 32-bit S-Boxes and other components of Rijndael-256 are implemented by having two 128-bit AES instructions in parallel; the permutation (in one step) essentially undoes ShiftRows of AES-256 and then does the ShiftRows operation of Rijndael-256.

 However, the details are quite different as the operation of the instructions